 Danube Delta Wildlife and the Animal Kingdom

-Besides being a haven for exotic flyers, the Danube Delta is among the few places in Europe where one can marvel at wild horses.
-Letea and Caraorman forests provide the best environment for them and are easy to access with the help of local guides.
+Besides being a haven for exotic flyers, the Danube Delta is among the few places in Europe where one can admire the wild horses.
+Letea and Caraorman forests provide the best environment for them.
+They are easy to access with the help of local guides.
 Letea is also a welcoming village with fantastic scenery, almost taken out of fairytales.

-It goes without saying that if you ever decide to embark on a Danube Delta adventure, you must go and take a peek at wildlife in Letea forest.
+It goes without saying that if you ever decide to embark on a Danube Delta wildlife adventure, you must go and take a peek in Letea forest.
 Wild horses are not the only animals around.
-Among the Danubian creatures, you could spot the wild boars, the jaw-droppingly beautiful row deer, jackals, white-tailed eagles, wild cats, and the meadow viper.
+Among the Danubian creatures, you could spot the wild boars, the beautiful row deer, wild jackals, white-tailed eagles, wild cats, and the meadow viper.
 They all populate both Letea and Caraorman forests.